Bleidhu/spaceship/README.md

 ## Usage

+To use this project You will need to install node.js.
+After installing:
-Clone files and and simply run `npm start`
+Clone files from this repository, go into main folder and run `npm install`.
+Then simply run `npm start`